lchski/lucascherkewski.com/_posts/2017-12-14-machiavelli-notes.md

 * Moving into unfamiliar territory?
 Build support among weaker potential players there, building a local buttress against major opponents.
 (13)
 * But, don’t strengthen your allies too much: they could more easily turn against you.
 (14)
 * Look to the future, don’t procrastinate: if you see trouble coming, deal with it *on your own terms* as soon as possible, as opposed to delaying and leaving it to fortune.
 (14–15)
-* Don’t abandon your supporters in favour of the nest big ruler; support your supporters.
+* Don’t abandon your supporters in favour of the next big ruler; support your supporters.
 (17)
 * Don’t bring in external rulers strong enough to challenge you.
 (17)

 ## 4: Conquered by Alexander the Great, the Kingdom of Darius did not rebel against his successors after his death.
 Why not?